CLiMBlab-Stanford/climbprep/README.md

 possible, rather than running fMRIprep directly.
 To preprocess a participant,
 run:

-    python -m climblab.preprocess <SUBJECT_ID> -p <PROJECT_ID> <FMRIPREP_ARGS>
+    python -m climblab.preprocess <PARTICIPANT_ID> -p <PROJECT_ID> -c <CONFIG>

 (the `-p` option can be omitted if the project is `climblab`).
-Run the above with `-h` to see all available command line options.
-Any additional command line options will be passed directly to fMRIprep.
+The optional `-c` argument can be used to specify a YAML configuration containing fMRIprep CLI args, which will be passed directly to fMRIprep.
 This will result in preprocessed derivatives stored at the following location relative to the BIDS project's root:

-    derivatives/fmriprep/<PREPROCESSING_LABEL>/sub-<SUBJECT_ID>
+    derivatives/fmriprep/<PREPROCESSING_LABEL>/sub-<PARTICIPANT_ID>

-By default, `<PREPROCESSING_LABEL>` is `main`, but this can be configured by the user.
-The use of a label for preprocessing is designed to enable multiple preprocessing configurations for the same data, as required by the analyses.
+By default, `<PREPROCESSING_LABEL>` is `main`, but this can be changed in the config.
+The use of a label for preprocessing is designed to enable multiple preprocessing configurations for the same data, as required by different analyses.

 This utility will also place fMRIprep's working directory in a standard location that will support resumption if preprocessing gets interrupted.